"*" indicates required fields

 Holistic awareness

-I am aware of how my daily choices affect not only myself but also my community and the wider planet.
-(Attitude)(Required)
+25. I am aware that my daily choices (like consumption, transportation, personal relations) affect not only me, but also my community and the planet.
+(Attitude)*

-6: I am strongly aware of how my daily choices affect myself, my community, and the wider planet, and this awareness clearly guides my everyday decisions and behaviors.
+6: I am strongly aware of how my daily choices affect myself, my community, and the planet, and this awareness clearly guides my everyday decisions and behaviors.

-I know that ecological, social, and economic systems are interconnected and influence one another.
-(Knowledge)(Required)
+26. I know that ecological, social, and economic systems are interconnected and influence one another.
+(Knowledge)*

 1: I do not know that ecological, social, and economic systems are interconnected or how they influence one another.